stashdev/stashcoin/README.md

 #stashcoin on freenode.

 StashCoin uses the SHA256 algorythm with Kimoto Gravity Well implementation.
-As it is right now, StashCoin is largely based on stashcoin with some modifications.
+As it is right now, StashCoin is largely based on Bitcoin with some modifications.

 StashCoin was created to serve as a vehicle to the many applications the bitcoin technology will allow us to